lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 **Requirements:**

-1. Get an Expresscard USB that has a `uPD720202` Chipset
+1. Make sure you get an Expresscard USB that has a `uPD720202` Chipset.
 2. <a href="http://sourceforge.net/projects/genericusbxhci/files/latest/download" target="_blank">Download</a> the driver by zenith432
-3. <a href="http://cvad-mac.narod.ru/index/0-4" target="_blank">Download</a> Kext Utility
+3. <a href="http://cvad-mac.narod.ru/index/0-4" target="_blank">Download</a> Kext Utility.
-4. Install the driver using Kext Utility and restart
+4. Install the driver using Kext Utility and restart.

 **Some Problems:**